sebastian-nagel/pywb-wiki/Distributed-Archive-Config.md

 ### Sequence Fallback

-The above demonstrates how to load from multiple archives simultaneously.
-In some cases, it may be beneficial to first check a local source, and then fall back to a remote source, if the local source does not have the requested memento.
+In some cases, it may be beneficial to first check a local source, and then fall back to one or more remote sources, if the local source is not available or does not contain the requested memento url.
+This can be done with a setup as follows:

 ```
 collections:
    many:
        sequence:
          -
-           index: ./local/index
+           index: ./local/index/
            content:
                ./local/warcs
          -
            index:
                ia: cdx:web+http://web.archive.org/cdx
                aqpt: memento+http://arquivo.pt/wayback/
                rhiz: cdx+http://webenact.rhizome.org/all-cdx
-               local: ./local/index

-           index_timeout: 5.0
+           index_timeout: 3.0

 ```

+In this example, there is first a local CDX lookup for files located in `./local/index`.
+If the lookup fails, 3 remote sources (2 cdx, 1 memento) are queried.
+If they return a successful match within 3.0 seconds, the lookup succeeds, otherwise there is an error.
+With the `sequence` setup, it should be possible to specify additional indexes to consult if the second lookup fails.
+This could be used to set up a chain of remote archives to try successively until a successful response is found.